 The next day I decided to try 1/4 tsp and the method of soaking the triphala powder in room temperature water ALL DAY.
 I thought this just HAD to be more disgusting; even though it was a bit smaller dose, it would have a longer time to steep.
 Oddly, it was somewhat tolerable.

 Day 3, I decided that I’d just mix that 1/4 tsp into “tepid” water and drink.
 Who has time for all that soaking anyway?
 Hmmmph.
 MUCH better when soaked.
 (This was back to the shag carpet.)

 When I went back to the book, I noticed that Morrison DID say that the strongest preparation is via simmering; the weakest by soaking.

 Drinking even the weak version before bed seemed to help me sleep a little bit better, at least temporarily.
 Some nights I noticed that drinking just half the cup made me feel tired.
 At the time, that feeling of sleepiness, which I craved so much, was totally worth putting some powder in a mug and letting it sit on the counter for 8 hours.
 But it was worth the odd taste and this effort for only so long.

 Several years later I realized that what was most helping me feel tired and sleep better was the self-care–the very ACT of sitting down with a warm beverage and nourishing myself.

-Since I focused my work on Sleep Wellness Coaching, other practitioners and businesses often reach out to me.
+Since I focused my work on Sleep and Well-Being Coaching, practitioners and businesses often reach out to me.
 They ask me to recommend their sleep products, drinks, and pills.
 I hate to disappoint them, but I do.
-I now know that no supplement, no powder, no pillow or blanket provides a lasting solution.
-Sleep and our issues with it are much more complex than these band-aids.
+I now know that no supplement nor powder, no pillow nor blanket provides a lasting sleep solution.
+Sleep and our issues with it are much more complex than that.

-Now, it’s my pleasure to help move people from feeling frustrated and fatigued to feeling refreshed and energized: without any nasty tasting fluids (“natural” or otherwise)!
+Now, I help move people move from feeling frustrated and fatigued to feeling refreshed and energized: without any nasty tasting fluids (“natural” or otherwise)!